-When you are using virtual appliances (VAs) for Internal Network or Active Directory (AD) visibility and granularity, the behavior of the Cisco Umbrella roaming client changes.
+When you are using virtual appliances (VAs) for Internal Network or Active Directory visibility and granularity, Cisco Umbrella roaming client behavior changes.
 VAs act as DNS forwarders and send all public DNS requests to Umbrella and forward internal DNS requests to the network's internal DNS servers.

 If a computer running the Umbrella roaming client enters a network with VAs set in DHCP's DNS settings, the Umbrella roaming client does the following: